williamnguyen-activecyber/okta.github.io/_source/_docs/api/resources/users.md

 ## Lifecycle Operations

-Lifecycle operations are non-idempotent operations that initiate a state transition for a user's status.
+Lifecycle operations are non-idempotent operations that initiate a state transition for a user&#8217;s status.
 Some operations are asynchronous while others are synchronous.
-The user's current status limits what operations are allowed.
+The user&#8217;s current status limits what operations are allowed.
-For example, you can't unlock a user that is `ACTIVE`.
+For example, you can&#8217;t unlock a user that is `ACTIVE`.

 ### Activate User
 {:.api .api-operation}